Tony Gonzales: 2020

 Gonzales ran for Texas's 23rd congressional district in the 2020 election.
 The seat was open, as three-term Republican incumbent Will Hurd did not seek reelection.
 In the Republican primary, Gonzales narrowly defeated Raul Reyes after a recount.
 During the primary, Gonzales was endorsed by Hurd and President Donald Trump.
 In the November general election, Gonzales defeated Democratic nominee Gina Ortiz Jones.
-The result was considered an upset, as most forecasters believed that the Democrats were favored to flip the district after Hurd announced his retirement.
-Gonzales's term in office began on January 3, 2021.
+The result was considered an upset, as most forecasters believed that the Democrats were favored to flip the district after Hurd's retirement.

 2022

 Gonzales ran for re-election in 2022, winning his primary with 78% of the vote and the general election with 55.87% against Democrat John Lira and Independent candidate Frank Lopez Jr.

 2024

 2024 GOP primary results by county:

 2024 GOP primary runoff results by county:

 Gonzales was reelected to a third term in 2024.
-To secure Gonzales' victory over his primary challenger Brandon Herrera, several establishment-allied super PACs put more than $4 million in TV advertising.
-Herrera spent $1.3 million on TV ads compared to Gonzales' $1.9 million.
+Gonzales faced a strong primary challenge from Brandon Herrera.
+He won the Republican primary over his primary challenger Brandon Herrera by fewer than 400 votes with 50.6% of the ballots cast.
+To secure Gonzales's victory, several establishment-allied super PACs put more than $4 million in TV advertising.
+Herrera spent $1.3 million on TV ads compared to Gonzales's $1.9 million.

-After facing down conservative opposition over his votes in Congress, Gonzales eventually garnered 62.3% of the vote in the general election.
-Gonzales defeated democratic challenger S. Limon, winning by over 71,000 votes.
+After facing down conservative opposition over his votes in Congress, Gonzales garnered 62.3% of the vote in the general election, defeating Democratic challenger Santos Limon by over 71,000 votes.